-You’ve been dying to know how well a tubal ligation will prevent a future pregnancy.
-Will it work for you?
-Is it worth going through the procedure?
-How much risk is there?
-After all, everyone has heard about rare cases in which a pregnancy after tubal ligation occurs.
+Eventually, everyone has heard about the rare cases where pregnancy occurs after tubal ligation.
 Whether you saw the statistics or know someone who experienced it first-hand, the thought of an unexpected pregnancy after getting your tubes tied can be terrifying.

 The best antidote for fear and anxiety before making any final decisions about getting the procedure done, or to put your worries to rest after having gone through a tubal ligation, is information.
 Here are the 5 truths every woman should know about pregnancy after tubal ligation: